 (1)Full Company Incorporation and Registration (KK, GK)

-While the incorporation process can be a tedious and complicated procedure for both international and native investors alike, we can provide peace of mind and eliminate costly delays with our professional experience and expertise.
+While the incorporation process can be a tedious and complicated procedure for both international and native investors alike, we can eliminate costly delays with our professional experience and expertise.

 (2)Branch or Representative Office registration and set-up

 In contrast to a K.K. and a G.K., a branch is not a Japanese corporation for it is an overseas entity of a foreign company.

 We will assist you through the whole process from drafting of the affidavit, to the submission of filings for branch registration

 (3)English to Japanese Translation & Notarization, Chinese to English Translation and Notarization

 Upon incorporation in Japan, there is paperwork involved in the translation of the documents.
 Shiodome Partners offers translation services of affidavit and other notarial documents as required for notary offices and embassies.
 Bilingual support (English and Chinese) is also available.

 Application for a corporate bank account is one of the most challenging procedures after company registration due to the rigid screening procedures conducted by most banks in Japan.
 Oftentimes, the reason for the rejection of the application is not disclosed.

 However, when you plan to use our incorporation and accounting services, we can guarantee that the company can successfully have its corporate bank account even if all directors are based outside of Japan.

 Our immigration specialists will make sure everything is in order and all requirements are met so you can secure visa approval as soon as possible.